-In some cases, a pup might simply drop to the ground without the repeated shaking.
-Sometimes a dog might not show any type or aura phase before the seizure hits.
+In some cases, a pup might drop to the ground without the repeated shaking.
+Sometimes a dog might not show any aura phase before the seizure hits.
 In other cases, the postictal phase can last up to two days without any significant improvement.

-Pet parents who are hyper aware of their furry friends might mistake some common behaviors or other health issues for seizures.
+Pet parents who are hyper-aware of their four-legged friends might mistake some common behaviors or other health issues for seizures.
 Here are a few things that might look a bit like seizures but have different causes that can be harmless or require a veterinary visit.

-In order to help that process, provide your veterinarian with a detailed description of what the seizure activity looks like.
+To help that process, provide your veterinarian with a detailed description of what the seizure activity looks like.
 That might be particularly difficult, but it is important.
 It might help to take a moment or two after the seizure to take some deep breaths and collect your thoughts.
-When you’re ready, write down what happened, in as much detail as possible.
+When you're ready, write down what happened in as much detail as possible.
 Or, if you have a smartphone, you can also take a video of the seizure to show your veterinarian.

 Based on your report, and after a thorough physical examination, your dog-doc will look at several different diagnosis options:

 Samples of blood and urine will rule out toxins or poisons that can commonly cause seizures.
-They can also help a veterinarian rule out issues like infection and electrolyte imbalance, as well as other health issues related to the kidneys or liver that could possibly affect brain chemistry.
+They can also help a veterinarian rule out issues like infection and electrolyte imbalance and other health issues related to the kidneys or liver that could affect brain chemistry.

 Looking at CSF requires a procedure known as a spinal tap.
 It is administered under general anesthesia.
-Looking at changes in the make-up and pressure of CSF can lead to indications of larger central nervous system issues.
+Looking at changes in CSF's makeup and pressure can lead to indications of larger central nervous system issues.
 While your pet is under anesthesia, their practitioner will insert a needle into the spine.
 This needle will have a pressure gauge to test for abnormalities.
 The veterinarian will then draw fluid from the spine and test it for blood cell and protein content.

-While your pup is under anesthesia and motionless, it’s possible your pet’s practitioner may suggest an MRI.
-An MRI will help get a detailed look at your pup’s brain to reveal any possible damage.
-However, an MRI is unable to detect idiopathic epilepsy, particularly if there is a genetically inherited reason for the seizures.
-Also, it’s unlikely the MRI equipment will be found at most general veterinarian clinics.
+While your pup is under anesthesia and motionless, it's possible your pet's practitioner may suggest an MRI.
+An MRI will help get a detailed look at your pup's brain to reveal any possible damage.
+However, an MRI cannot detect idiopathic epilepsy, particularly if there is a genetically inherited reason for the seizures.
+Also, it's unlikely that MRI equipment will be found at most general veterinarian clinics.

-Electroencephalograms (EEGs) look at the electrical activity in the brain through the use of non-invasive electrodes applied to your pup’s head.
+Electroencephalograms (EEGs) look at the brain's electrical activity by using non-invasive electrodes applied to your pup's head.
 Your pooch may not even need to be put under anesthesia for an EEG to be done.
-Again, an EEG is rarely available outside of larger veterinarian hospitals and requires a specialist in order to have the data interpreted correctly.
+Again, an EEG is rarely available outside of larger veterinarian hospitals and requires a specialist to interpret the data correctly.

-If you’ve purchased an ASPCA Pet Health Insurance plan, you may receive assistance for covering the costs of epilepsy diagnostic testing and treatment, as well as the costs of many other veterinary services.
-In fact, we recently reimbursed over $1,000 on a claim related to epilepsy-related veterinary care.
-Check out your coverage options.
+Unfortunately, many of these diagnostic procedures can become rather expensive, especially if your dog requires multiple tests.
+One financial option to consider is pet insurance.
+For instance, if you've purchased an ASPCA® Pet Health Insurance plan, you may receive assistance for covering the costs of epilepsy diagnostic testing and treatment, as well as the costs of many other veterinary services.

-There are two main paths of treatment for a pooch with epilepsy.
-But it’s important to know that in some cases there may be lingering damage from the seizure that will require lifelong treatment.
-It is almost safer to say that epilepsy is rarely cured, but can often be successfully managed, particularly in idiopathic epilepsy cases.
+There are two main paths of treatment for a pooch with epilepsy, but it's important to know that there could be lingering damage from the seizure that will require lifelong treatment.
+It is almost safer to say that epilepsy is rarely cured but can often be successfully managed, particularly in idiopathic epilepsy cases.

 There are a variety of antiepileptic medications approved for dogs.
-Some you’ve likely heard of include phenobarbital and Valium.
-These drugs work to restore balance to the brain’s electrical activity.
-And while seizures may be limited on the medications, they may still happen occasionally.
+Some you've likely heard of include phenobarbital and Valium.
+These drugs work to restore balance to the brain's electrical activity.
+And while medications may limit seizures, there's still the possibility that they may happen on occasion.

 Antiepileptic drugs, in general, have mild side effects, like an upset tummy or drowsiness.
 They often come in pill and liquid form.
 If your dog refuses to take medication, here are some tips and tricks to giving your dog a pill.

-If you have started an antiepileptic medication, it is incredibly important to not discontinue it without being advised or guided by a veterinarian.
-Suddenly stopping a medication can cause seizures to worsen and even lead to a constant state of seizing, which can quickly become an emergency situation.
+If you have started an antiepileptic medication, it is crucial not to discontinue it without being advised or guided by a veterinarian.
+Suddenly stopping a medication can cause seizures to worsen and even lead to a constant state of seizing, which can quickly become an emergency.

 It's also important to know that a pooch with a seizure condition should still be encouraged to lead a happy, active life.
 Epilepsy should not keep you and your four-legged friend from romps in the park and road trips.
 Continue having all of the fun you're used to enjoying.
 Treatment is often enough to ensure a relatively normal life for most canine companions.

-We definitely understand how witnessing your fur friend having a seizure can be very traumatic for pet parents.
-That said, it’s not helpful to panic.
+We definitely understand how witnessing your four-legged friend having a seizure can be very traumatic for pet parents.
+That said, it's not helpful to panic.
 Try staying as collected and calm as possible.
-The best thing you’ll be able to do for your pet is to observe as many details as possible in order to help your veterinarian with a diagnosis.
+The best thing you'll be able to do for your pet is to observe as many details as possible to help your veterinarian with a diagnosis.
 You can also talk to your pup in soothing tones as they come out of their seizure.
-They will likely be a little dazed and some extra TLC will help.
+They will likely be a little dazed, and some extra TLC will help.

 Never put anything in your dog's mouth if they begin having a seizure.
 They will not choke on their tongue.
 In fact, it is possible they could injure you if you try, or worse, choke on the object you've put in their mouth.
 Some vocalizations can possibly sound like choking but, again, nothing should ever be placed in their mouth.

 In most seizures, there is no need to call emergency veterinarian services or seek immediate help.
-However, in rare occasions, a seizure may last beyond three minutes.
-Only at this point does a seizure become life threatening.
+However, on rare occasions, a seizure may last beyond three minutes.
+Only at this point does a seizure become life- threatening.
 In the case of these abnormally long seizures or several seizures in a row, it is important to find immediate care to prevent lasting brain damage.